Manase Dōsan: Career

-That same year, he also visited Matsunaga Hisahide, where he lectured on Chinese texts on sex and the nurturing of life.
+That same year, he also visited Matsunaga Danjō Hisahide, where he lectured on Chinese texts on sex and the nurturing of life.

 Dōsan taught over 3,000 students in what became known as Dōsan-ryu or the Dōsan School.
 He and his heirs (both natural and adopted) were instrumental in the spread of the Goseihō school of medical thought in Japan, which stemmed from Chinese systems of medicine.

+In popular culture

+In the light novel Honnōji kara Hajimeru Nobunaga to no Tenka Tōitsu series, when Makoto suddenly developed a high fever from excessive exhaustion, Manase Dosan was immediately summoned by Oda Nobunaga to treat him and saved his life.